 Fitness trackers can help improve your overall health

-A key advantage to fitness trackers is that they upload all of this data to your computer or smart device, where a fitness app graphs your averages and totals.
-Advanced apps offer customized weight-loss plans and help you manage your fitness goals.
+A key feature of fitness trackers is that they can upload all of this data to your computer or smart device, where you can use a fitness app to graph your averages and totals, and some apps can do much more.
+For example, advanced fitness tracker apps offer customized weight-loss plans and help you manage your fitness goals.
+Many activity trackers now will sync to other popular fitness sites, such as MyFitnessPal.com, SparkPeople.com or MapMyFitness.com, to name just a few.
 Some connect to social media to share your progress or motivate you even more with friendly competition.
-Though many smartphones offer apps similar to a fitness tracker, experts say these aren't as accurate as a device dedicated to tracking activity, which usually uses a 3-axis accelerometer to measure motion.
+Though many smartphones offer apps similar to a fitness tracker, experts say these aren't as accurate as a device dedicated to tracking activity.

 When selecting a fitness tracker, you should consider the type of activity you commonly do, what data you wish to track and the tracker's compatibility with your computer or smartphone.
 Also, because you will wear it all day, every day, comfort and design are important considerations.